verhas/repl/README.md

 ## `alias` definition

-Aliases can be define during the startup of the application but there is also a command in the REPL application, `alias` available for the users of the application to define aliases.
+Aliases can be defined during the startup of the application but there is also a command in the REPL application, `alias` available for the users of the application to define aliases.
 The syntax of the command is

 ```